Teaching FAQ

 I want to learn violin, but I don't want to play classical music.
 Do you teach any other styles?

 I have professional experience playing jazz, rock/pop, folk, and other styles of music outside of the classical realm.
 I also have experience improvising in all of these styles and am happy to incorporate whatever you are interested in into our lessons!
 I am personally a big fan of improvisation as a tool for exploring and incorporating theoretical concepts on your instrument, as well as a way to expand your musical creativity.
 I also really believe classical training is great for developing and deepening a mastery of fundamental technique, which is what allows you to play any kind of music well.
-Each one-on-one session is specifically tailored to your needs as a student, and to your personal goals.
+Each session is specifically tailored to your needs as a student, and to your personal goals.

 Why should I/my child study music?

 Arts education is vitally important in creating thoughtful, empathetic, and motivated members of our society.
 Music specifically provides an ideal framework for learning almost any skill due to the nature of the craft.
 Linguistic skills are developed in the process of learning to read music and parse musical “grammar” in terms of phrase structure and harmonic color.
 Motor skills are honed through navigating the physical challenges of an instrument.
-Many diplomatic and social skills are sharpened through the process of working together with other musicians, where the ability to compromise is usually necessary with many different (and sometimes conflicting) personalities in order to achieve a unified goal.
+Many diplomatic and social skills are sharpened through the process of working together with other musicians, where the ability to compromise with many different personalities is usually necessary in order to achieve a unified goal.
 Creativity is intrinsically involved in learning music, including the understanding of gestures and figuring out inventive approaches to established traditions, while more broadly understanding how to create something beautiful and personal.
 Auditory aspects are central in learning to create sound and nuance within it, as well as truly listening and responding to what we hear.
 Good time management skills are necessary in organizing productive, efficient, and effective practice sessions.
 Finally, the ability to synthesize all of these skills is realized in performance, when they come together as a cohesive unit.
 The skills developed through the musical learning process are vital not just to our understanding of music or art, but to our general understanding of other people and more broadly the world around us!

 Picture by Miclen LaiPang 2017